 I am an instructional assistant professor (since 2014) of the Liberal Studies program at the University of Houston, a Carnegie-designated Tier-One public research university.
-I specialize in epistemology and philosophy of mathematics; I am also interested in meta-ethics.
+I have published on intuitionism and normativity (in Kant and beyond).
 My papers have appeared in the Kantian Review, Rethinking Kant (NAKS Series), and in collections of Cambridge University Press, and De Gruyter Publishers.
 I have taught undergraduate and graduate courses in cognitive science, logic, and ethics, among others.
 In the last years, I was an academic visitor at the University of Oxford (Trinity Term 2016, 2017), a visiting professor of the Institute Vienna Circle at the University of Vienna (summer term 2015, 2017) and a visiting professor at the University of Bergamo in Italy (summer term 2015).
 (See my CV)

 Kantian Approaches to Normativity.
 Cambridge University Press: under peer review (edited book).

 "On Kantian Intuitions and Mathematics".
 Proceedings of the 12th International Kant Congress.
-Berlin: De Gruyter, 2018: forthcoming.
+Berlin: De Gruyter, forthcoming 2018.

 "On Kantian Intuitions", in P. Muchnik and O. Thorndike (eds), Rethinking Kant 5.
-Cambridge Scholars Publishing, 2017: forthcoming.
+NAKS Series.
+Cambridge Scholars Publishing, forthcoming 2018.

 "Review Essay: Paolo Parrini's The Value of Truth".
 Kantian Review 20/3, 2015: 467-78.

 “Kant and the Neo-Kantians on Mathematics", in N. De Warren and A. Staiti (eds), New Approaches to Neo-Kantianism.
 Cambridge University Press, 2015: 406-47.